jmgurvitch/art-of-data/designing_studies.md

 3. Give two examples of nonprobability sampling.
 What biases might these methods be prone to?

-   - An example of convenience sampling would be using student volunteers known to the researcher.
-Researchers can send the survey to students belonging to a particular school, college, or university, and act as a sample.
+   - Ask students who hang out in the shop whether they like engineering/robotics.
+This experimental design selects for engineering/robotics kids.
    - The researcher chooses the sample based on who they think would be appropriate for the study.
 This is used primarily when there is a limited number of people that have expertise in the area being researched, or when the interest of the research is on a specific field or a small group.
+This lends itself to non-representative sample sets.

 4. Give two examples of probability sampling.
 What biases might these methods be prone to?

+   - Survey random students on whether they like English class.
+Find 100 random students by choosing 100 random names from all UD students.
+This does not account for other circumstances, such as grade level.
+A 9th grader who hates English may come around by 12th grade.
+   - Go to Times Square and ask random passersby about their thoughts on Eric Adams.
+There will be more Democrats in Manhattan than Staten Island, so this won't represent all of NYC.

 ## Practice
 Choose one of the following situations: